Danny-the-scientist/LINCS-Data-Standard-Schemas/README.md

 # FAIR Compliant JSON Data Schemas for LINCS Data Standards

+1/4/2022 - This Repo (fork) was built to feed a publication of taking csv data standards and converting them into JSON and, with data, JSON-LD schemas.
+Unfortunately, the paper was completed, but never went through publishing due to obligations of the PI.

 UPDATED 7/3/2019 - Uploaded initial dataset schema based on new fields and JSON format UPDATED 5/24/2019 - Updated schemas focused on schema.org and bioschemas.org terminologies